Unlock The Design Potential Of Subway Tiles

 Diagonal

-Arranging subway tiles at a 45-degree angle to the wall creates a diagonal pattern that can make a room appear larger and more dynamic.
-This pattern introduces a sense of movement and can add visual interest to a space.
-Diagonal layouts are effective in small bathrooms or narrow kitchens, where they can create the illusion of additional space and provide a fresh, unique twist on traditional designs.
+Placing subway tiles at a 45-degree angle forms a diagonal pattern that adds energy and a sense of spaciousness to a room.
+This layout works especially well in small bathrooms or narrow kitchens, where it can create the illusion of more space while offering a fresh take on traditional designs.

 Subway Tiles in Different Spaces